hotwaxlab/ocellight-perception-bustier/firmware/README.md

 ---

-## Configuration

-### Key Parameters
+## Operational Parameters and Future Expandability

+The modular firmware design supports adding and swapping various components and behaviors.

-Various operational parameters are exposed as constants within the code.
+Several operational parameters are exposed as constants within the code.
 These include minimum and maximum proximity, color ranges and patterns, loop frequency, and smoothing functions.

-Builders are encouraged to tune these values, particularly based on such use considerations as ambient lighting, sensor parameters, and personal comfort.
+Builders are encouraged to tune and alter these values, particularly based on such use considerations as ambient lighting, sensor sensitivity, and wearer comfort.

-?? can also change the smoothing function.
-We use a moving average.
-Could use median filter or other.
+[// TODO]: # (

-?? things that can interfere: other sensors sending while we're listening for an echo
+things that can interfere: other sensors sending while we're listening for an echo )

-### Perceived Limitations
+See `docs/expansion-ideas.md` for some suggested avenues of inquiry.

+---

+## Limitations and Workarounds

+### Proximity Measurement Precision

 Each ultrasonic sensor signal is converted to a *z-*<span></span>distance by multiplying the round-trip delay time by one-half the speed of sound.
 This is subject to a number of limitations, including the following: